 Funding is available from two endowments to help defray the cost of travel to the Department, and for accommodation.
 Students should also consider contacting the CL Davis Foundation externship stipend, which is available to veterinary students interested in pathology - contact Dr. Jim Britt DVM MS DACVP at the Arkansas Livestock and Poultry Commission Lab Little Rock, AR 72205 501-907-2435 501-907-2410 fax email@example.com.
 Housing can be difficult to locate in Laramie during academic sessions (late Jan – early May; late August – late December).
 Faculty members can sometimes assist students in securing university accommodation either through the university’s student housing unit at Residence Life and Dining Services - or through other entities on campus that have housing for visiting scholars.
-You might try commercial services (try 1 or 2), or classified ads in the local newspaper, the Boomerang.
+You might try a commercial service, or classified ads in the local newspaper, the Boomerang.

 Formal tests will not be given.
 The instructors of the wildlife externship program, in consultation with other faculty members, will evaluate the extern in the format provided by the veterinary college of origin.
 Strong consideration will be given to work participation, demonstration of academic capability, development of new knowledge, skills, and abilities, and on the ability of the student to project a professional image.